Data generation accelerators

 This will show the ‘Reference tables to export - Job Parameters’ dialog.
 Click execute, to start the job and the job details will be shown in a new Browser window.

 Note that the dialog will look different and have different outcomes based on the type of accelerator you are using.
-These different dialogs and outcomes are described in the collapsible sections below.
+These different dialog boxes and outcomes are described in the collapsible sections below.

 Extract the Data to a CSV

-Note that in this case you dont need to make any changes to the job parameters and can execute the form.
+Note that in this case you do not need to make any changes to the job parameters and can execute the form.

 Once it completes successfully, you can download the results, which will contain the CSV files.